lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Workflows_or_Notebooks.md

 ### Key considerations
- - You can use pre-created tools  and workflows or create your own tools and workflows
+ - You can implement Terra pre-created tools and workflows or create your own tools and workflows
  - You must configure input data and output data for both pre-created and custom workflows
+ - If you are using Jupyter notebooks, you can simply import your notebooks into a Terra workspace
  - If you are creating a custom workflow to run on Terra.bio, then you must first create docker container images for your custom scripts or tools
 - Terra workflows use resources from GCP and The Broad Institute.
     - From GCP, Terra uses Compute Engine VMs and also the Google Genomics API.
-    - From The Broad, Terra uses cromwell orchestration.
+    - From The Broad, Terra uses their cromwell orchestration library.
 Cromwell is configured with WDL files.

 ### How to do this

+See screenshots below for general flow of working with Terra.
- - Navigate to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
+ - **LOGIN** -> Navigate to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
+   - You can use $300 USD in GCP credit when you first try out Terra
    - Review the example workspaces and browse data from the start screen (shown below)
- - Determine whether you want to use Notebooks or Tools (Workflows)
- - Create your own workspace and either clone an existing workflow or import a workflow you've created into your workspace.
+ - **RUN WORKFLOW or NOTEBOOK** -> you can implement an example or build your own
+   - **CREATE WORKFLOW** -> create,import (or clone an existing) workflow  --OR--
-    - Alternatively you can start a notebook instance and use (or import) a Jupyter noteook.
+   - **START NOTEBOOK INSTANCE** -> and use (or import) a Jupyter noteook.
-    - Reference public data and/or upload your own research data for analysis
+   - **REFERENCE DATA** -> reference public data and/or upload your own research data for analysis

  [![terra-start](/images/terra-start.png)]()
  [![arrow](/images/arrow.png)]()